How to handle mum friendships

 A: Being a new mum myself, this question is particularly timely!
 Investing in yourself is so very important, especially as a new parent.
 Not only does it send a message to our children about the importance of balance and self-care, it helps us to be a better parent, partner, and friend.

-Q: What are some of your favorite resources for new mums and parents?
+Q: What are some of your favourite resources for new mums and parents?

 A: In terms of online content, the lovely team at The Everygirl recently launched The Everymom, which has lots of helpful information on navigating the challenges that come with being a new parent.
 I also often recommend Option B to many of my clients.
 All of life’s greatest joys have the potential to be our deepest sorrows.
 And as wonderful as parenting is, it has the potential to bring with it heartache— fertility struggles, loss, anxiety, depression, and loneliness.
 Not only is Option B a community for those who may be struggling or are looking to build resilience, it’s a great resource for learning how to support a loved one who is going through hardship.

-If you’re asking about my favorite products, as a new mum myself I am really enjoying:
+If you’re asking about my favourite products, as a new mum myself I am really enjoying:

 - Our Lovevery playmat – Our little guy loves taking in the high contrast images and the researcher in me is particularly impressed by the work that’s gone into developing it.